Fred78290/kubernetes-cloud-autoscaler/README.md

 # kubernetes-cloud-autoscaler

-Kubernetes cloud autoscaler for **vsphere,aws,multipass and vmware workstation and vmware fusion** provider including a custom resource controller to create managed node without code
+Kubernetes cloud autoscaler for **vsphere,aws,multipass,openstack and vmware workstation and vmware fusion** provider including a custom resource controller to create managed node without code

 This autoscaler replace [kubernetes-vmware-autoscaler](https://github.com/Fred78290/kubernetes-vmware-autoscaler), [kubernetes-aws-autoscaler](https://github.com/Fred78290/kubernetes-aws-autoscaler), [kubernetes-multipass-autoscaler](https://github.com/Fred78290/kubernetes-multipass-autoscaler), [kubernetes-desktop-autoscaler](https://github.com/Fred78290/kubernetes-desktop-autoscaler).

-The autoscaler allow to use different kubernetes distribution
+The autoscaler allow to use different running plateform with different kubernetes distribution

-## Supported cloud provider
+## Supported plateform with cloud provider

 * vSphere
 * AWS
 * VMWare Workstation
 * VMWare Fusion
 * Multipass
+* OpenStack

-## Supported kubernetes distribution
+## Supported kube engine with kubernetes distribution

 * Kubeadm
 * K3S
 * RKE2
+* Microk8s
 * External

 ## Supported kubernetes release

-* 1.29.0
+* 1.30.0
-  * This version is supported kubernetes v1.29 and support k3s, k3s, external kubernetes distribution
+  * This version is supported kubernetes v1.30

 ## How it works

 This tool will drive a cloud provider to deploy VM at the demand.
-The cluster autoscaler deployment use vanilla cluster-autoscaler or my enhanced version of [cluster-autoscaler](https://github.com/Fred78290/autoscaler).
+The cluster autoscaler deployment use vanilla cluster-autoscaler or then enhanced version of [cluster-autoscaler](https://github.com/Fred78290/autoscaler).

 This version use grpc to communicate with the cloud provider hosted outside the pod.
 A docker image is available here [cluster-autoscaler](https://hub.docker.com/r/fred78290/cluster-autoscaler)

-A sample of the cluster-autoscaler deployment is available at [examples/vsphere/kubeadm/cluster-autoscaler.yaml](./examples/vsphere/kubeadm/cluster-autoscaler.yaml).
+Some samples of the cluster-autoscaler deployment are available at `examples/<plateform>/<kube engine>/cluster-autoscaler.yaml`.
 You must fill value between <>

+Example of vsphere deployment with k3s: [examples/vsphere/k3s/cluster-autoscaler.yaml](./examples/vsphere/k3s/cluster-autoscaler.yaml)

-### Before you must create a kubernetes cluster on your cloud provider
+### Before you must create a kubernetes cluster on your plateform

 You can do it from scrash or you can use script from project [autoscaled-masterkube-cluster](https://github.com/Fred78290/autoscaled-masterkube-cluster) to create a kubernetes cluster in single control plane or in HA mode with 3 control planes.